Here are a list of thyroid educational tools to discover your own pathway to health and wellness!

 - When I want my laundry to smell amazingly fresh, I use this naturally scented fabric softener by Seventh Generation.
 The smell (lavender eucalyptus) is strong (in a good way!) for when I want the whole room to smell nice after washing.
 I can feel good about using it since it has less toxic chemicals.

 - I am also obsessed with these Grab Green Lavender Vanilla laundry detergent pods.
 They smell delightful.
+Grab Green is also one of the most highly rated eco-friendly and toxin-free laundry products!
+They make excellent dryer sheets as well.
 When I can’t find this brand, I like the Method laundry detergent pods in Beach Sage.

 Best Foods to Buy Organic